franciscoj-londonoh/Exposome-Data-Challenge/README.md

 ### Correlation
+There is some redundant information in the dataset.
+Although the clearer issue is the amount of data to handle that makes even data visualization a complex task.

 ![Exp_Corr](https://github.com/franciscoj-londonoh/Exposome-Data-Challenge/blob/main/Images/PCA/Corr_exposome.png)

 ### PCA
 In general, the Exposome data is high dimensional, thus introducing several challenges for data cleaning, exploring, analysis and/or visualization.
 Thus, one potential pre-processing step of this type of datasets could include a dimensionality reduction phase.
 In this category, PCA transform can be considered an interesting possibility to explore, even if a compromise must be made since the new space has less interpretability but hidden trends could be also identified.